David Simmons (judge)

-Sir David Anthony Cathcart Simmons, KA, BCH, KC, LLM (born April 28, 1940) is a Caribbean jurist and politician: a former Chief Justice of Barbados, he also served as Attorney General.
+Sir David Anthony Cathcart Simmons (born April 28, 1940) is a Caribbean jurist and politician: a former Chief Justice of Barbados, he also served as Attorney General.

 Early life and education

 David Simmons was born in Saint Philip, Barbados, to Kenneth and Sybil Simmons.
 The eldest of five children, Sir David has three brothers and one sister.
 His godparents were Sir Hugh Springer and Dr Hugh Gordon Cummins.
 He was educated at the Wesley Hall Boys' School, St Philip's Boys' School, and The Lodge School and then attended university in London, studying at the London School of Economics 1960–1965, graduating as Master of Laws (LL.M.) and being called to the bar at Lincoln's Inn.
 While in London, Simmons also reported as a journalist on the 1966 Barbados Independence Conference.

 Legal career

 Simmons returned to Barbados and joined the chambers of Sir Henry Forde, becoming a Queen's Counsel after 14 years of practice, a record time in Barbados.
 He also lectured in law at the University of the West Indies, Cave Hill.